sfunk02/Engineering_4_Notebook/README.md

 ### Assignment Description

-For part 3 of Crash Avoidance,
+For part 3 of Crash Avoidance, I had to connect an OLED screen to my Rpi Pico to continuously display angular velocity values.
+The values had to be rounded to three decimal places.

 ### Evidence